Recommendations

 Betty Boop, a nursemaid, meets a masher in the park; with the Bouncing Ball, Ethel Merman sings the title song.

-The influence of Dave Fleischer in Let Me Call You Sweetheart can be felt in the way modern Animation films handle cinematic excellence.
+The influence of Dave Fleischer in Let Me Call You Sweetheart can be felt in the way modern Music films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1932 release set a high bar for atmospheric immersion.

 View Details